-Exploratory - Classes that fall within this category are: Art, Digital Citizenship (grade 6), Health, Music (grade 6), Physical Education, Spanish, and Woodshop.
+Exploratory - Classes that fall within this category are: Art, Digital Citizenship (grade 6), Health, Music (grade 6), Physical Education, Health/SEL, and Woodshop.
 These class periods are 40 minutes long and meet on a rotating basis.

 Community - Classes that fall within this category are the community based classes.
-These class periods are 40 minutes long and meet daily.
+These class periods are 45 minutes long and meet daily.

-English Language Arts - 6th grade ELA, 7th grade ELA, 8th grade ELA

-Mathematics - 6th grade Math, 7th grade Math, 8th grade Math, Honors Algebra 1 (prerequisites required), Honors Algebra II (taught @ HS, prerequisites required)
+English Language Arts - 6th grade ELA, 7th grade ELA, 8th grade ELA Mathematics - 6th grade Math, 7th grade Math, 8th grade Math, Algebra 1CP8\ (prerequisites required & taught at MBC)

-Science - 6th grade Science, 7th grade Science, 8th grade Science

-Social Studies - 6th grade SS, 7th grade SS, 8th grade SS
+Science - 6th grade Science, 7th grade Science, 8th grade Science Social Studies - 6th grade SS, 7th grade SS, 8th grade SS

 Learning Lab - Learning Lab is an intervention block offered depending on the students' schedule that gives students an opportunity to connect with teachers during a common time regarding specific needs in their classes.
 The Performance Arts of Band, Chorus, and Orchestra may also during this period for small group instruction, either on a blue or gold day for grades 7/8 or set days of the week for grade 6.
 This period of the day will be very structured with specific goals set for work needing to be accomplished.
-This period is 30 minutes long.
+This period is 45 minutes long.